-The basic idea here is that survival demands food, water, safety, shelter, etc. Then, to continue to develop, you need your psychological needs for belonging and love met by friends and family, as well as a sense of self-esteem that comes with some competence and success.
-If you have had these needs fulfilled, then you can explore the cognitive level of ideas, the aesthetic level of beauty and, finally, you may experience the self-actualization that accompanies achieving your full potential.
+The basic idea of the above image is that survival demands food, water, safety, shelter, etc. Then, to continue to develop, you need your psychological needs for belonging and love met by friends and family, as well as a sense of self-esteem that comes with some competence and success.
+If you have had these needs fulfilled, then you can explore the cognitive level of ideas, the aesthetic level of beauty and, as a result, you may experience the self-actualization that accompanies achieving your full potential.

 Note that the higher needs don’t appear until lower needs are satisfied; so if you are hungry and cold, you can’t worry much about self-esteem, art, or mathematics.
 Notice also that the different levels correspond roughly to different stages of life.
 The needs of the bottom of the pyramid are predominant in infancy and early childhood; the needs for belonging and self-esteem predominate in later childhood and early adulthood; and the desire for self-actualization emerges with mature adulthood.

-What is less well-known is that Maslow amended his model near the end of his life, and therefore the conventional portrayal of his hierarchy is inaccurate, as it omits a description of this later thought.
-In his later thinking, he argued that the we can experience the highest level of development, what he called self-transcendence, by focusing on some higher goal outside ourselves.
-Examples include altruism, or spiritual awakening or liberation from egocentricity.
+What is less well-known is that Maslow amended his model near the end of his life, and so the conventional portrayal of his hierarchy is incomplete.
+In his later thinking, he argued that there is a higher level of development, what he called self-transcendence.
+We achieve this level by focusing on things beyond the self like altruism, spiritual awakening, liberation from egocentricity, and the unity of being.
 Here is how he put it:

 Transcendence refers to the very highest and most inclusive or holistic levels of human consciousness, behaving and relating, as ends rather than means, to oneself, to significant others, to human beings in general, to other species, to nature, and to the cosmos.
 (The Farther Reaches of Human Nature, New York, 1971, p.
 269.)

 Notice that placing self-transcendence above self-actualization results in a radically different model.
-While self-actualization refers to fulfilling your own potential, self-transcendence puts your own needs aside to serve something greater than yourself.
-In the process, self-trancenders may have what Maslow called peak experiences, in which they transcend personal concerns.
+While self-actualization refers to fulfilling your own potential, self-transcendence refers literally to transcending the self.
+And if successful, self-trancenders often have what Maslow called peak experiences, in which they transcend the individual ego.
 In such mystical, aesthetic, or emotional states one feels intense joy, peace, well-being, and an awareness of ultimate truth and the unity of all things.

 Maslow also believed that such states aren’t always transitory—some people might be able to readily access them.
 This led him to define another term, “plateau experience.”
-These are more lasting, serene, and cognitive states, as opposed to peak experiences which tend to be mostly emotional and temporary.
-Moreover, in plateau experiences one feels not only ecstasy, but the sadness that comes with realizing that others cannot have similar encounters.
-While Maslow believed that self-actualized, mature people are those most likely to have these self-transcendent experiences, he also felt that everyone was capable of having them.
+These are more lasting, serene cognitive states, as opposed to peak experiences which tend to be mostly emotional and temporary.
+Moreover, in plateau experiences, one feels not only ecstasy but the sadness that comes with realizing that others don’t have such experiences.
+While Maslow believed that self-actualized, mature people are those most likely to have these self-transcendent experiences, he also felt that everyone was (potentially) capable of having them.

 Given that Maslow’s humanistic psychology emphasized self-actualization and what is right with people, it isn’t surprising that his later transpersonal psychology explored extreme wellness or optimal well-being.
-This took the form of interest in persons who have expanded their normal sense of identity to include the transpersonal, or the underlying unity of all reality.
-(Thus the connection between transpersonal psychology and the mystical and meditative traditions of the world’s religions.)
+This took the form of interest in persons who have expanded their normal sense of identity to experience the transpersonal or the underlying unity of all reality.
+(Thus the connection between transpersonal psychology, and the mystical and meditative traditions of many of the world’s religions.)

-Let me conclude by looking at two succinct and eloquent statement of the difference between self-actualization and self-transcendence.
-The first can be found in an excellent summary of the Maslow’s later thought: “Rediscovering the Later Version of Maslow’s Hierarchy of Needs: Self-Transcendence and Opportunities for Theory, Research, and Unification” by Mark Koltko-Rivera of New York University.
-As he puts it:
+Let me conclude by looking at two succinct and eloquent statements contrasting self-actualization and self-transcendence.
+The first is from Mark Koltko-Rivera’s excellent summary of the Maslow’s later thought in: “Rediscovering the Later Version of Maslow’s Hierarchy of Needs: Self-Transcendence and Opportunities for Theory, Research, and Unification.”
+Koltko-Rivera says:

 At the level of self-actualization, the individual works to actualize the individual’s own potential [whereas] at the level of transcendence, the individual’s own needs are put aside, to a great extent, in favor of service to others …

-… the true meaning of life is to be found in the world rather than within [our own] psyche … the real aim of human existence cannot be found in what is called self-actualization.
+… the real aim of human existence cannot be found in what is called self-actualization.
 Human existence is essentially self-transcendence rather than self-actualization.
-Self-actualization is not a possible aim at all; for the simple reason that the more a man would strive for it, the more he would miss it.
-For only to the extent to which man commits himself to the fulfillment of his life’s meaning, to this extent he also actualizes himself.
+Self-actualization is not a possible aim at all; for the simple reason that the more a [person] would strive for it, the more [they] would miss it.
+For only to the extent to which [people] commit [themselves] to the fulfillment of [their] life’s meaning, to this extent [they] also actualize [themselves.]
 In other words, self-actualization cannot be attained if it is made an end in itself, but only as a side-effect of self-transcendence.

-I like the idea of going beyond self-actualization or fulfillment of personal potential to furthering causes beyond the self, or to experiencing communion beyond the self through peak and/or plateau experiences.
-I am receptive to these ideas as long as they derive from human or transhuman concerns without reference to a supernatural (imaginary) realm.
-I can accept mysticism if that means that some things are mysterious, but I reject it if it refers to anything supernatural—the mysterious is not supernatural, and the supernatural is mysterious only to the extent it is non-existent.
+I like the idea of going beyond self-actualization or fulfillment of personal potential to furthering causes beyond the self, or to experiencing communion with something beyond the self through peak and/or plateau experiences.
+I am receptive to these ideas as long as they derive from human or transhuman concerns without reference to a supernatural (and likely imaginary) realm.
+Still, no doubt many people will find a connection between Maslow’s ideas and their religious ones.

 What especially appeals to me is how Maslow’s later thinking about self-transcendence can be understood as prefiguring transhumanism.
-I doubt that Maslow consciously thought about it in this way, but clearly his questions about the limits of human development—and the possibility that there are few limits—foreshadows transhumanist thinking.
+I doubt that Maslow consciously thought about it in this way, but his notion that there are few limits to human development foreshadows transhumanist thinking.
 As Maslow said: “Human history is a record of the ways in which human nature has been sold short.
 The highest possibilities of human nature have practically always been underrated.”
-Perhaps we need meditation, altruism, communion with nature, and technologically-aided human enhancement through technology to transcend ourselves .
+Perhaps we need meditation, altruism, communion with nature, and technologically-aided human enhancement through technology to best transcend ourselves.

-Addendum: Excerpts from “Theory Z” (re-printed in: The Farther Reaches of Human Nature)
+Addendum: Excerpts from “Theory Z” (re-printed in Maslow’s : The Farther Reaches of Human Nature)

 1. For transcenders, peak experiences and plateau experiences become the most important things in their lives….